HBeinstein/KombuchaTrackerRedux/README.md

 #### By _**Hannah Beinstein**_

 ## Description
 Kombucha Tracker is a web app to track kombucha keg inventory and update Kombucha amounts as customers purchase pints.
+A user has the ability to view a list of all available kegs, add a new keg to the list, see more specific details about a keg by clicking on its name, and see the remaining amount of pints left in a specific keg.

 ## Setup/Installation Requirements